octo-technology/VIO/docs/index.md

 `git clone git@github.com:octo-technology/VIO.git`

+Note: The VIO docker images will be soon available in a public registry, stay tunned.

 ## Run the stack

 To launch the stack you can use the [Makefile](../Makefile) on the root of the repository which define the different target based on the [docker-compose.yml](../docker-compose.yml):